Fred VanVleet NBA Preview vs. the Kings

-The Houston Rockets, Fred VanVleet included, match up versus the Sacramento Kings on Saturday at 8:00 PM ET.
+The Houston Rockets, Fred VanVleet included, face off versus the Sacramento Kings on Monday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to look at VanVleet's prop bets, using stats and trends to help you make good predictions.
+Let's break down VanVleet's prop bets, and some stats and trends to help you make good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.